 UC Berkeley’s plan to redevelop and revitalize People’s Park includes building a new a residential facility for students and to make land available for the construction of permanent supportive housing for members of the city’s homeless population.
 Open and recreational space also will be set aside, as well as a memorial to the park’s history and legacy.

 The following provides answers from the campus to key questions.
-You can read the complete story here.
+You can read the May 2018 announcement of the plan here.

-Who will be eligible to live in the student housing and the supportive housing?
+Who will be eligible to live in the student housing?

 Various government (city, county, state and federal) programs fund supportive housing.
 These funding programs often focus on a particular population.
 For example, there are programs specifically for military veterans and others for the developmentally disabled.
 Who the residents of this supportive housing will depend on the source of the funds obtained to develop it.
 The permanent supportive housing is intended to be a stable and long-term housing that provides needed support services and deeply affordable rent for members of the community.

 What will the new buildings look like?
 How big will they be?